 - Fish, especially those with silver scales, are thought to symbolize money.
-Pickled herring are a must for Poles at the stroke of midnight on New Year's Eve.
+Pickled herring is a must for Poles at the stroke of midnight on New Year's Eve.

 - Legumes, lentils, and peas also symbolize money as their appearance resembles coins that swell when cooked.

 - Poppy seeds are considered a lucky food in Poland, so you will find them throughout the cuisine and especially on Christmas Eve and New Year's Eve.